 - Be inclusive - even though freelancers and contingent workers are typically engaging on short term projects, they still want to feel as though they are working with you to achieve an end goal.
 Consider a brand ambassador program where workers can accumulate points (which can then be redeemed for prizes) by engaging in different activities with your company.
 Or set up a referral program where workers receive a bonus if the person they have referred successfully completes an assignment for you.

-- Streamlined Payment Options - Surveys performed by Fiserv found that 31 percent of contingent workers have been paid with a paper check, while only 13 percent of them preferred them.
-That the same report discovered that 80 percent of workers prefer to be paid electronically.
-Not only have direct deposit or other means of electronic payment become standard, but they also provide a digital trail that makes it easier to track down payment in the event of a delay or issue.
+- Streamlined Payment Options - Surveys reported by Fiserv as reported in this ADP article, found that 31 percent of contingent workers have been paid with a paper check, while only 13 percent of them preferred them.
+ADP goes on to say that the same report discovered that 80 percent of workers prefer to be paid electronically.
+Not only have direct deposit or other means of electronic payment become standard, they also provide a digital trail that makes it easier to track down payment in the event of a delay or issue.
 Couple that with the speed of payment and you can see why flexibility is crucial to retaining freelancers.

 - Get the full picture - According to Ardent Partners, "60% of all contingent/contract labor is unaccounted for in financial planning, forecasting, and budgeting within the average company."
 With human capital taking up 70% of an organization's budget, it is hard to comprehend having no insight into 60% of the spend on your contingent workers.
 In order to thrive in the freelance economy, you need to have the full picture of your entire human capital; including compliance and ensuring your freelancers receive the appropriate documentation for their own tax management.